GiuliaMP/GiuliaMP.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello there!
 I am a Ph.D. student at the Real-Time Systems (ReTiS) Laboratory, Scuola Superiore Sant’Anna in Pisa.
 I previously completed my Master’s degree in Data Science and scientific computing at the University of Trieste and hold a Bachelor’s degree in Computer Science from the University of Rome, La Sapienza.
-My research focuses on Reinforcement Learning (RL) and enhancing RL agents’ decision-making abilities in novel situations.
+My research focuses on studying and improving the robustness and adaptability of Vision Transformers, particularly in driving scenarios and across diverse tasks.

 In my spare time, I love exploring Artificial Intelligence applications in video game development.
 When I am not at the computer, I enjoy exploring the outdoors through hiking and horse riding.
 Additionally, I love traveling and learning more about different languages, and cultures.